harshabapatla/band/readme.md

 # Personal Garageband
-    Try out this garageband type application that is built using event handlers using HTML, CSS and JavaScript.
+    Try out this Garage Band-type application that is built using event handlers using HTML, CSS, and JavaScript.

 # Link to the website:
   https://harshabapatla.github.io/harshabapatla.band.github.io/